What Are Anxiety Disorders?

 Medication treatment of anxiety is generally safe and effective and is often used in conjunction with therapy.
 Medication may be a short-term or long-term treatment option, depending on severity of symptoms, other medical conditions, and other individual circumstances.
 However, it often takes time and patience to find the drug that works best for you.

-There are two overall types of medications used to treat anxiety disorders:
+Two overall types of medications used to treat anxiety disorders include:

 - Anti-anxiety medications (sometimes called anxiolytics)

-Within each of these categories, there are subgroups of drugs that work differently and have their own benefits, risks, and possible side effects.
+Within each of these categories, there are subgroups of drugs that work differently and have their own benefits, risks, and possible side effects, however, it’s important to follow your doctor’s instructions when taking any prescription drug.
+Also, talk to your doctor if you’re concerned about the side effects of a medication, or if the drug you’re taking doesn’t seem to be helping with your symptoms.

 Benzodiazepines are the most common type of anti-anxiety medication.
 They help relieve anxiety by reducing abnormal electrical activity in the brain.